dpgraham4401/dpgraham4401/my_ultimate_reading_list.md

     - Again, like most books to come out of Packt publishing, it's not bad but offers little material that you couldn't just pick up online the documentation.

 - [x] [Think Java: How to Think Like a Computer Scientist](https://www.goodreads.com/book/show/51787793-think-java)
-    - The title should be "basics of computer programming with java".
-Ok if that's what you need.
+    - I only take issue with the title, which should be "basics of programming with java".
+Not bad if that's what you're looking for.